Mathematics and Statistics

 • For all other inquiries please contact the organisers by emailing esgi195@exeter.ac.uk

-Confirmed partners and problems:
+Confirmed partners and challenges:

 • The Donkey Sanctuary - Developing a Donkey Wellbeing index for monitoring Donkey welfare in the Global South.